MAleemH/hello-rails-back-end/README.md

 <!-- GETTING STARTED -->

+## React App

+There is a React application that interacts with this Random Greetings API to fetch data.
+Please visit the [GitHub repository](https://github.com/MAleemH/hello-react-front-end.git) for this React app.

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.